saptarshic27/stats426/_modules/week-10.md

   : Chapter 11.2 and 6.3

 Oct 29
-: Inversions of tests to find confidence intervals
+: Inversions of tests to find confidence intervals, introduction to ordinary least squares : Chapters 14.1
-  : Chapters 9.3